MEDA Board of Directors Blog

 - Berrien Community Foundation, Southwestern Michigan Tourist Council, and Cornerstone Alliance Announce Rent and Mortgage Payment Program (RAMPP)

-- Lake Superior Community Partnership COVID-19 Resources (has extensive amounts of additional information)
+- Lake Superior Community Partnership COVID-19 Resources

 - Lapeer Development Corporation puts application assistance document on their website for download.